 - U.S. District Court (Middle District of Florida)

-- The Florida Bar, Section of Environmental and Land Use Law, Immediate Past Chair
+- The Florida Bar, Section of Environmental and Land Use Law, Past Chair

 - Air and Waste Management Association, Big Bend Chapter, Director